invemichele/OPESexpanded/README.md

 The full trajectories are available in the [Materials Cloud Archive](https://archive.materialscloud.org/record/2020.81)

 The software used is PLUMED v2.8, GROMACS 2018.4, and LAMMPS (7 Aug 2019)

+## Tutorial
+For a more recent introduction to the OPES method see this [PLUMED masterclass](https://www.plumed.org/doc-master/user-doc/html/masterclass-22-03.html) (git repo [here](https://github.com/invemichele/masterclass-22-03/tree/master)).